yunho7687/play-git/README.md

 # play-git
-This is a repo for learning Git and GitHub.
-Let's break something
+This repository is designed for learning Git ang GitHub.
+Feel free to experiment and don't worry about breaking things!
+It's all part of the learning process.